Skip to content

 Connect online anytime and anywhere.
 With Vietnam 4G SIM Card, you can guarantee fast and reliable 4G data.
 Grab yours now!

-Power Adaptors in Ho Chi Minh City
+Power Adaptor in Ho Chi Minh City

 Ho Chi Minh City operates on a 220 V supply voltage with a frequency of 50 Hz and has three types of power adaptors.